What do you know about Osteoporosis?

-But now I have teamed up with Nick Birch our local spinal specialist and orthopaedic surgeon and we have set up Osteoscan UK Ltd and we are offering ultrasound bone density scanning at Nick's clinic in Moulton as well as various locations arount the country.
+Nick Birch our local spinal specialist and orthopaedic surgeon has set up Osteoscan UK Ltd and is offering ultrasound bone density scanning at Nick's clinic in Moulton as well as various locations around the country.

 HOW DOES KNOWING YOUR BONE DENSITY HELP?

 Knowledge is power.
 When you know what your current T scores are, you can make decisions about your lifestyle and improve it, depending on what you find.
-If you want to know more about our scanning service, our website is www.mybonehealth.co.uk and our My Bone Health Facebook page reviews are below.
+If you want to know more about the scanning service, sear @osteoscanukltd on Facebook page reviews are below.
 If you want to book in for a scan call Kathy on 01604 215441.
-Scans cost £125 and take 30 minutes.
+Scans cost £150 and take 30 minutes.
 Your results are given to you immediately followed up with a copy of your scans via email and advice given depending on your results to improve your bone health.